Lovegiver/ReactivePipeline/src/README.md.md

 The global philosophy is :

  1. We create all necessary Operations.
 Try to think this object as a pure function, doing just one thing.
  2. Each Operation is wrapped in a Task object.
-To be instantiated, a Task must have a single Operation and a Set of all the previous Tasks
+To be instantiated, a Task must have a single Operation and a Set of all the previous Tasks whom produced Fluxes are arguments for this Task.

 ### The Pipeline